 When it comes to heating milk, gentle and slow is the way to go.
 If milk gets too much heat, or heats to quickly it can scorch.
 Yes, you can burn milk and it is pretty gross.
 Stirring constantly helps prevent scorching because it keeps the liquid flowing so that none of it should be touching the sides of the pan long enough for scorching to occur.

-Feel free to alter the kind of chocolate chips you use.
+Feel free to adjust the darkness of the chocolate by the type of chocolate you use.
 Some prefer all milk chocolate, while others prefer it to be quite dark.
-Mix and match for your perfect taste.
+Personally, we like to use a mixture of semi-sweet and milk chocolate.
+You can go lighter, darker, or mix and match for your perfect taste.
 You can even use white chocolate chips for a fun twist!